After Florida, more states press U.S. for offshore drilling exemptions

 The backlash could complicate President Donald Trump’s efforts to expand oil and gas production offshore.
 A proposed leasing plan unveiled last week aims to open up all U.S. coasts to drillers over the next five years.
 Alaska and Maine are the only two U.S. states whose governors have expressed support for the plan.

-“Tourism and recreation along the Delaware coastline account for billions in economic activity each year, and support tens of thousands of jobs,” Governor John Carney of Delaware, a Democrat, said in a Twitter post Wednesday morning.
+“Tourism and recreation along the Delaware coastline account for billions in economic activity each year, and support tens of thousands of jobs,” Governor John Carney of Delaware, a Democrat, said on Twitter Wednesday.

 “New York doesn’t want drilling off our coast either.
 Where do we sign up for a waiver @SecretaryZinke?” wrote New York Governor Andrew Cuomo, also a Democrat.